KittyGiraudel/sass-guidelines/CONTRIBUTING.md

 ## Submitting your work

-Once you are done with the translation, make sure your branch is up-to-date with the `gh-pages` branch
+Once you are done with the translation, make sure your branch is up-to-date with the `master` branch.

 ```
 $ git fetch
-$ git rebase origin/gh-pages
+$ git rebase origin/master
 ```

 If there is a conflict (which is unlikely but we never know), resolve it, add the file (`git add <FILE(S)>`) and continue the rebase (`git rebase --continue`) until there is no more conflict.